D. Keith Mano

-David Keith Mano (February 12, 1942 – September 14, 2016) was an American writer and political commentator, known for his work in the National Review.
+David Keith Mano (February 12, 1942 – September 14, 2016) was an American writer and political commentator, known for his work in National Review.

 Early life

 Mano attended Trinity School (where, he claimed, he converted to Episcopalianism in order to be eligible for a prize) and Columbia University, where he studied under Lionel Trilling.

-He subsequently received a Kellett Fellowship and spent a year at Clare College, where he studied under F. R. Leavis, and performed as part of the Marlowe Society.
+He subsequently received a Kellett Fellowship and spent a year at Clare College, Cambridge, where he studied under F. R. Leavis, and performed as part of the Marlowe Society.

 Upon returning to the United States, he performed with the National Shakespeare Company while also managing his family's construction business.

 Writing

 Mano's first novel, Bishop's Progress, was published in 1968.
 His next five novels were published one per year until 1973; Jeffrey Hart noted that Mano's seventh novel, Take Five, took nine years to write — which, in Hart's assessment, "wrecked [Mano] as a commercial possibility".
 Mano later published two more novels, for a total of nine.

 From 1972 to 1989, Mano's column "The Gimlet Eye" was published in National Review, where he was listed on the masthead; he was also listed as a contributing editor at Playboy, and provided book reviews for Esquire and film reviews for Oui.

 In the 1980s, he began writing for television, and produced scripts for Monsters and LA Law and Homicide: Life on the Street; as well, he wrote the episode of St. Elsewhere for which Steve Allen was nominated for the 1987 Primetime Emmy Award for Outstanding Guest Actor in a Drama Series.